Use the Intel® VTune™ Amplifier to profile graphics applications and correlate activities on both the CPU and GPU.

 4.4 or 4.7

-Install Intel OpenCL SDK to patch and re-build the kernel as described in the Getting Started Guide.
+Install Intel OpenCL SDK to patch and re-build the kernel as described in the Get Started Guide.

 Install Intel Media Server Studio version applicable to your kernel version: